V4Fire/Client/docs/ds/README.md

 ### theme

-To use themes, it is necessary that the available themes are defined in the [meta](#meta) of the design system.
+To utilize themes, ensure that the available themes are defined in the [meta](#meta) section of the design system.
-As well as a set of fields that will change their appearance depending on the theme
+Additionally, a collection of fields that will vary their appearance depending on the chosen theme should be present.

 ```js
 // ds.js